Clooney, Clinton, and the Class of Cluelessness

 Sanders has always preferred a provision that punishes makers and sellers that purposefully or negligently sell arms to criminals or in opposition of laws.
 Just like car manufacturers that purposefully or negligently install software to cheat emissions tests.
 Or municipal officials who purposefully or negligently tap into corrosive water sources to meet budget shortfalls.
 Or energy companies that purposefully or negligently destroy our environment.
 Or investment bankers who purposefully or negligently destroy our economy.
 Or Congresspeople who purposefully or negligently accept money from special interests (or Wall Street speaking engagements) to ensure that all of the above remains the status quo.
 In fact, one might argue that lawsuits must first be waged against politicians who, without a shadow of doubt, perennially, purposefully and negligently cripple the public good ad nauseam.

-Two more notes about those guns that Clinton claims to loathe.
+Two more notes about those guns that Clinton claimed to loathe.
 In 2008, Obama made what was then seen as a gaffe when he said that certain people "cling to their guns."
 Within milliseconds, Clinton rallied around the 2nd Amendment faithful by stating,

 “You know, my dad took me out behind the cottage that my grandfather built on a little lake called Lake Winola outside of Scranton and taught me how to shoot when I was a little girl.
 You know, some people now continue to teach their children and their grandchildren.
 It’s part of culture.
 It’s part of a way of life.
 People enjoy hunting and shooting because it’s an important part of who they are.
 Not because they are bitter... there is not a contradiction between protecting Second Amendment rights [and efforts to reduce crime].”

 So, did all the Black and Latino guests at Clooney's shindigs ask Clinton why she stumped for legislation that ravaged their brethren?
 Did they ask why she waited 20 years to reverse the "school-to-prison pipeline" (her words) that she helped to forge?
 Surely billionaire attendee, Haim Saban, the world's 143rd richest man, might want to challenge Clinton on this record, considering he owns Univision - the largest Spanish speaking media conglomerate in the nation.
 Or is it because, in his words, “I’m a one-issue guy, and my issue is Israel," that he is obsessive about Hillary, and she about he?
-Hillary is widely known to be the most right-wing Democrat on Israel relations as Noted by the Washington Post article which related, "she appeared to blame the collapse of direct Israel-Palestinian talks on the wave of Mideast revolutions and unrest during the 2011 Arab Spring, although talks had broken off the previous year."
+Hillary is widely known to be the most right-wing Democrat on Israel relations as noted by the Washington Post article which related, "she appeared to blame the collapse of direct Israel-Palestinian talks on the wave of Mideast revolutions and unrest during the 2011 Arab Spring, although talks had broken off the previous year."

 On second thought, how many Black and Latino guests were even in attendance?